Israel National Trail: Negev

 Leaving the city, the route passes into The Negev Desert.
 It goes over Mount Qina, and then along the river of Nahal Kanfan.
 Much later, it passes through the Roman archaeological site of Mezad Tamar.
 Heading south, it reaches an observation point on the rim of HaMakhtesh HaKatan, the first of the three Makhtesh the trail sees; it passes through and comes close to the gap (centre).

 Later, the route passes through Mezad Tzafir, an ancient Roman stronghold that was a part of the Limes (frontier).
 It follows Nahal Hatira for a short while, along which is the Hatira Waterfall, the highest dry waterfall in Israel, then passing another Roman stronghold, Meizad Yorkeam.

-Next, the route climbs Mount Karbolet, the collapsed southern rim of HaMakhtesh HaGadol, and then follows Nahal Afran.
+Next, the route climbs Mount Karbolet, the collapsed southern rim of HaMakhtesh HaGadol, (lit.
+The Big Crater) and then follows Nahal Afran.
 It then enters the Zin Valley, to cross Nahal Zin.
 It reaches the peak of Mount Akev, the spring of Ein Akev, and the river of Nahal Akev.
 It then passes through Ein Shaviv Oasis.

-Further along, it passes by Mezad Mahmal, a fort used to protect spice trading routes.
+Further along, it passes by Metzad Mahmal, a fort used to protect spice trading routes.
 Then it enters the town of Mizpe Ramon.

 Mizpe Ramon is on the edge of Makhtesh Ramon, the largest Makhtesh in the world.
-The route enters, taking many days to cross it, and comes close to Ein Saharonim, the deepest point.
+The route takes around two days to cross it, and comes close to Ein Saharonim, the deepest point of the Makhtesh.
 After leaving the Makhtesh, it passes by the ancient caravanserai of Moa, and goes through both Barak and Vardit Canyons.
 It passes Kasui Sand Dunes, then into Timna Valley Park, with Mount Timna and Solomons Pillars, all within Timna Valley.

-Lastly, the route reaches Eilat, on the Red Sea, the final destination of the trail and its southern-most point.
+Lastly, the route crosses Eilat mountain range and reaches Eilat, on the Red Sea, the final destination of the trail and its southern-most point.